2020 International Bridge Building Contest Rules

 These rules have been developed by the International Bridge Building

-a question about these specifications that is not answered by our
+If you have a question that is not answered by our

-please direct it to Chief Judge Ruth Akers, at
+FAQ, please direct it to George Krupa at

-In order to receive official wood and participate in the challenge, a
+In order to receive official wood and participate in this contest,

-High School student must have placed first or second in a Regional Contest
+a High School student must have placed first or second in a Regional

-ant be reported, by the Regional Coordinator, to Mr. Michael Dodd-O, by
+Contest and be reported, by the Regional Coordinator, to Prof. Carlo Segre

-Students may participate in person, by proxy, or by mail entry.
-This is a
+participate in person, by proxy or by mail entry.

-The object of this challenge is to see who can design, construct and test
+The object of this contest is to see who can design, construct and test

 the most efficient bridge within the specifications.
 Model bridges